robertdebock/terraform-aws-instance/examples/custom/README.md

 # Custom

-Deploy a bunch of combinations.
+Deploy a bunch of distribution combinations.